 Advanced methods are utilised.
 These include, using Cranes or Mobile Elevated Platforms.

-The stump will be ground into chips to a maximum depth of 300mm below the existing soil level over the width of the trunk.
+WCC Group also offer stump grinding.
+With this service the tree stump can be ground into chips to a maximum depth of 300mm below the existing soil level over the width of the trunk.
 Smaller roots spreading out from the main stump will be left undisturbed in the soil.